-- (a) A decision of athe parent of a child who is the subject of a proceeding under this [act] about a request for custody or visitation by a nonparent is presumed to be in the best interest of the child.
-The presumption applies in an original proceeding under this [act] brought by a nonparent against a parent and continues to apply unless the presumption is rebutted. - (b) A nonparent has the burden to rebut the presumption in subsection (a) by producing clear\and\convincing evidence of the elements set forth under Section 112.
+- (a) A decision of a parent about a request for custody or visitation by a nonparent is presumed to be in the best interest of the child.
+The presumption applies in an original proceeding under this [act] brought by a nonparent against a parent and continues to apply unless the presumption is rebutted. - (b) A nonparent has the burden to rebut the presumption in subsection (a) by producing clear and convincing evidence of the elements set forth under Section 112.
 Proof of unfitness of the parent is not required to rebut the presumption in subsection (a).